deic-dk/files_sharding/README.md

   max size and the price.
 The price will be lower for smaller max sizes.
 - The first time, say, a DTU user visits, /Data/DTU or /Shared/DTU from the web interface, he is informed about the characteristics of the respective folder (ownership, quota).

+## Integration of other apps

+The affected apps will be those that require access to files and directories not on the server a user happens to land on by redirection.

+Obviously this is true for the files app - which will be dealt with as described above.
+In particular, a method,

+      exists(),

+will be implemented that can be used for put, copy and move requests.

+Apart from files, one can think of apps that allow searching across files owned by others or files in /Data.
+These include the Pictures and Documents apps - and the Tags/metadata app currently under development.

+A method for searching across all nodes will be implemented and attempted used via our theme.

 ## Performance